What To Say To Register For An Emotional Support Animal

 What to Do if Your Landlord Does Not Accept Your ESA Letter

 If your landlord is adamant about not accepting your letter, there are additional actions DoNotPay can help you take.
-We not only help you with what to say to register for an emotional support animal but what to do if your landlord refuses to accept.
+We not only help you with but what to do if your landlord refuses to accept.

 This is where our Sue Now product can solve the problem for you and get the justice you deserve.